 Wind.
 That invisible force that blows boats over oceans, flies kites, buckles trees, and sends beach umbrellas cartwheeling through other people’s picnics.
-Sometimes pleasant, sometimes devastating, but more often than not – just a bit of a nuisance.
-At least on this blowy British isle of ours.
-The windiest country in Europe did you know?
+Sometimes pleasant, sometimes devastating, but almost always present, at least on this blustery British isle of ours – the windiest country in Europe!

 What is wind?

-These days we use wind turbines to convert the wind’s power into electricity.
-Wind turbines come in all shapes and sizes, but you’ll most likely recognise them in their industrial form – armies of huge white propellers on giant white stems, ranged over distant fields or stood to attention half a mile out to sea.
+These days we use wind turbines to turn the wind’s power into electricity.
+Wind turbines come in all shapes and sizes, but you’ll most likely recognise them in their industrial form – battalions of huge white propellers on giant white stems, ranged over distant fields or stood to attention half a mile out to sea.